Anne de Joyeuse: Marriage

 The amount spent on the wedding astonished and flabbergasted contemporaries.
 The diarist Pierre de l'Estoile wrote of the 'enormity and waste' at a time when there was much need in France.
 During the period in which the wedding took place, there were disorders in Guyenne, Languedoc and Dauphiné, many of which stemmed from a lack of funds.
-At the time of the wedding, the king's brother Alençon was campaigning in Nederland.
+At the time of the wedding, the king's brother Alençon was campaigning in the Netherlands.
 His troops were woefully underfunded due to the inability of the Dutch States to provide him the money they promised, and he bitterly protested to Henri for spending so lavishly on a wedding instead of providing more money to support him.
 The wedding was not without its supporters however, the acclaimed poet Pierre de Ronsard opined approvingly of the match.
 He would composed an Epithalamium for the occasion, celebrating the virtues of Joyeuse.

 As a married man, Joyeuse would participate in many brief infidelities, for which he sought ritual purification from time to time.
 Despite this he expressed great longing when separated from his wife in his letters, calling for Marguerite to come join him at Niort as he prepared to conduct the siege of Fontenay which he feared might take a significant time to reduce.
 He also excitedly wrote when he suspected she might be pregnant.
 His grandmother, the comtesse du Bouchage would develop a strong rapport of correspondence with Marguerite, and Marguerite would regularly write to her when Joyeuse was unable to.